NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Pathfinder Society/Season 2/Charmed Crab.md

   - name: ""

   - name: "Scuttle"
-    desc: "  **Trigger** A creature that the giant crab can see targets the crab with an attack\n**Effect** The giant crab scuttles to the side and gains a +2 circumstance bonus to AC against the triggering attack.
+    desc: "  **Trigger** A creature that the giant crab can see targets the crab with an attack\n* * *\n\n**Effect** The giant crab scuttles to the side and gains a +2 circumstance bonus to AC against the triggering attack.
 After the attack resolves, the crab can Stride up to its speed in a straight line as part of the reaction."

 abilities_mid:
   - name: ""